 This pump is not compatible with all water heaters, namely tankless water heaters and water heaters with heat traps as there is an incompatibility with the nipple connectors on the trap.

-The pump itself is nearly silent, but some users have complained that it takes up to 30 minutes to heat the water through the return line so you need to plan in advance when the timer turns the pump on.
+The pump itself is nearly silent, but some users have complained that it takes up to 30 minutes to heat the water through the return line.
+Make sure to plan in advance when the timer turns the pump on.

-There have been some complaints that support is not great from this company, but they will follow up eventually if there are issues with the pump.
+There have been some complaints that support is not great from this company, but they will follow up eventually.

 Overall, the Watts pump is a great choice, just make sure that your water heater is compatible before buying.

-The Laing ACT E1 recirculating pump is a good choice as its compact design allows for easy installation under a sink.
+The Laing ACT E1 recirculating pump is a perfect choice for under-sink installation as it is compact and lightweight.